Kidney Health Australia is proud to run kids and youth programs for ages 8-24. They provide the chance to connect, have fun and grow more confident.

 Connecting with other young people living with kidney disease can lead to lifelong friendships and offer much-valued peer support.
 Families and carers also benefit; by sharing experiences, they develop similar relationships and are able to support each other.

 Your child will need to be aged 7 or over to participate in our children's programs.
-For younger children, there are many fantastic family activities they can get involved in that build a sense of community, such as our Big Red Kidney Walks.
+For younger children, there are many fantastic family activities they can get involved in that build a sense of community.

 To stay in the loop, please send us an expression of interest at: email@example.com.

 To help young people create meaningful connections with people that understand what they are going through, we have created a Facebook Group where any and all kidney questions are welcome.
 The Facebook group will be a safe place to connect, socialise and run events.

 The group is moderated by Kidney Health Australia staff and trained volunteers who also live with kidney disease; we call them our Youth Champions.